 I shall not die, but live, and declare the works of the LORD.

-Having been spared the psalmist extols God’s good favor, actually becoming a witness to the grandeur of the saving works of the LORD.
+There seems to be a personal element in this victory.
+In the wake of God’s triumph, the psalmist himself has been spared from death.
+As a result, he extols God’s good favor, becoming a witness to the grandeur of the saving works of the LORD.

 The stone the builders rejected has become the cornerstone.

 The final image is the metaphor of reversal of fortunes, found so often in religious literature.
 The situation is always the same: A righteous person is rejected, sometimes even persecuted, by other members of the community.
 When God steps in to correct this unjust situation, the righteous one is not only vindicated but is also elevated to a position of great importance.

 In this psalm, the stone that was rejected becomes the very foundation of the entire building.
 It’s not clear to whom this metaphor of the cornerstone refers.
 However, as the verses of this psalm are arranged for our liturgical use, it seems that the speaker who survived the threat of death is the referent.
 This salvation was brought about by God, and it is recognized as a marvel for which to give praise and thanks.

 The New Testament interprets this verse as referring to the death and resurrection of Christ (Matthew 21:42; Acts 4:11).
 Jesus was rejected by the Jewish authorities but ultimately became the cornerstone of God’s saving power, so that “there is no other name under heaven given among men by which we must be saved” (Acts 4:12).